Yorko/mlcourse.ai/README.md

 1. Catch Me If You Can: Intruder Detection through Webpage Session Tracking.
 [Kaggle Inclass](https://www.kaggle.com/c/catch-me-if-you-can-intruder-detection-through-webpage-session-tracking2)
 2. DotA 2 winner prediction.
 [Kaggle Inclass](https://www.kaggle.com/c/mlcourse-dota2-win-prediction)

-### Russian version of the course

-The course originated in [OpenDataScience](https://ods.ai/), at that time in 2017 (well, and still), mostly Russian-speaking community.
-Hence the first couple of sessions were held in Russian.
-Then, later, the course launched in English and resulted in what you see here and on [mlcourse.ai](https://mlcourse.ai).

-The Russian version of the course is resurrected and is led by [Petr Ermakov](https://www.linkedin.com/in/ermakovpetr/).
-If you speak Russian, please refer to [this Open ML course](https://ods.ai/tracks/open-ml-course) launching on **Feb 1st, 2022.**

 ### Citing mlcourse.ai